CLNEulalia/Express-Intro/readme.md

 In Node, the global object is `process`.
 If you try to log `window`, Node assumes you're trying to reference a variable called `window`.

 ### Working with NPM

+- What is NPM?

 **NPM** stands for *Node Package Manager*.
 It's a tool that does exactly what it says: it manages packages for Node.
 It manages these packages with a manifest inside of a `package.json` file.

-Run `npm init` in your `intro-to-node/` directory from before.
-You'll be asked a series of questions which will generate a `package.json` file.
+1. Run `npm init` in your `intro-to-node/` directory from before.
+2. You'll be asked a series of questions which will generate a `package.json` file.
 When it's finished, you'll be ready to build out your project and include third party code!

+- What is a `package.json` file?

 To install and include a package that someone else wrote in your project, you'll use the `npm` command line interface.
-The command for installing a package is `npm install <packageName>`, where `packageName` is the name of the package you want to install.
-By itself, `npm install` will only download the package.
-You need to also pass in the `--save` or `-S` flag to update your `package.json` file.
+The command for installing a package is `npm install <packageName>`, where `packageName` is the name of the package you want to install. `npm install` will download the package and update your `package.json` file.

 Lets install the [reverse-string](https://www.npmjs.com/package/reverse-string) package:

 ```
-npm install --save reverse-string
+npm install reverse-string
 ```

 Check your `package.json` file after the command finishes running: